viamrobotics/docs/docs/appendix/glossary.md

 ## Viam-specific definitions

-**Attribute**: A configuration parameter of a resource specific to a model.
+**Attribute**: A configuration parameter of a resource.

 **Base**: A physical, mobile component to which other components are typically mounted.
-For example, a wheeled chassis and its drivetrain.
+For example, a wheeled rover, boat, or flying drone.

-**Board**: An IO board connected to a robot part used to express low-level electronics functionality such as GPIO, SPI, or I2C.
+**Board**: An IO board that is, or is connected to, a robot part and used to express low-level electronics functionality such as GPIO, SPI, or I2C.
 Examples of boards include Jetson, Raspberry Pi, Numato, or Arduino.
-Boards like Jetson and Pi run the Viam server and can expose the board component itself.
+Boards like Jetson and Pi run _viam-server_ and can expose the board component itself.

-**Client Application**: Client applications are what applies the business logic to operate your robot.
+**Client Application**: Client applications are what applies business logic to operate your robot.
 You can run a client application on the same part that runs the viam-server, or on a separate device.
+Client applications typically use an SDK to talk to their robot.

-**Component**: A resource that represents a physical component in a robot (RDK definition); for example, a servo, camera, or an arm.
+**Component**: A resource that represents a physical component in a robot; for example, a servo, camera, or an arm.

-**Fragment**: A reusable config block typically representing a common resource; for example, viam_gripper.
+**Fragment**: A reusable configuration block representing a common hardware pattern.
-Available across an organization and when used in a config, gets merged (key/value wise) with a specific robot part.
+For example, imagine you are deploying a specific mobile robot that is always physically connected the same way, you can create a fragment to make managing your fleet easily.

 **Frame**: A single element of a Frame System.
 A frame represents a coordinate system that is used to describe position and orientation.